Ask the Expert

 Parkinson’s Disease – Sex & Intimacy

-The purpose of this presentation is to give the client and their partner more insight regarding the sexual issues many Parkinson’s patients experience and how to help clients navigate these issues with your provider.
-Alexis Santangelo will serve as guest speaker.
+Alexis Santangelo, Board-Certified Nurse Practitioner, shares information for people with PD and their partner to give more insight regarding the sexual issues many Parkinson’s patients experience, and how to help clients navigate these issues with their healthcare providers.

 Alexis Santangelo, AGNP-C is a Board-Certified Nurse Practitioner who obtained her BSN and MSN from The University of Akron.
 She has worked in neurology since 2017, first for 4 years at University of Texas Health Science Center at San Antonio seeing movement disorder patients in clinic and in a research setting.
 She is currently working at University Hospitals Cleveland Medical Center Movement Disorders Center since 2021.
 She is skilled in procedures that include deep brain stimulation, baclofen pumps, and injections.
 She has a passion for patient education both in clinical and out of office settings.